MQuy/mos/Expert C Programming.md

 ### More About Pointers

-- Iliffe vector is a data structure used to implement n-dimensional arrays in one-dimensional array
+- Iliffe vector is a data structure used to implement n-dimensional arrays in a one-dimensional array
   ```c
   int *box[10];
   ```